 Fridge Horror: In some versions of the play, the Emcee being revealed to be Jewish adds an extra layer to the Wham Line in "If You Could See Her", especially if one interprets it as him performing it in the actual Kit Kat Klub.

-"Funny Aneurysm" Moment: Natasha Richardson played Sally in the recent revival... and her singing "From cradle to tomb isn't that long a stay!" has become a lot harsher given she died suddenly and tragically a few years later.
+"Funny Aneurysm" Moment: Natasha Richardson played Sally in a 2000's revival... and her singing "From cradle to tomb isn't that long a stay!" has become a lot harsher given she died suddenly and tragically a few years later.